Boston College Supplemental Essays 2023-24 – Prompts and Advice

 BC Supplemental Essay Option #4

-One goal of a Jesuit education is to prepare students to serve the Common Good.
+Human-Centered Engineering (HCE) Applicants only: One goal of a Jesuit education is to prepare students to serve the Common Good.
 Human-Centered Engineering at Boston College integrates technical knowledge, creativity, and a humanistic perspective to address societal challenges and opportunities.
 What societal problems are important to you and how will you use your HCE education to solve them?
-(400 words)

 The merger of science/technology and humanity forms the core of the HCE program which opened its doors in the fall of 2021.
 You undoubtedly have reasons for choosing this particular engineering program that “integrates BC’s core liberal arts curriculum with courses in foundational and advanced engineering that emphasize societal responsibility.”
 You may want to use the list of foundational topics covered in the program as you enter the prewriting phase for this essay: